 Cross-posted from Feminist Texican [Reads].

 Anyone familiar with either of Junot Díaz’s previous books will remember Yunior, the Dominican kid coming of age in Drown who goes on to become the narrator of The Brief Wondrous Life of Oscar Wao.
-Back for his third starring role Díaz’s work, Yunior is the link connecting most of the stories [...]
+Back for his third starring role Díaz’s work, Yunior is the link connecting most [...]

 Michael Steele on his favorite book: